 Student Right to Access Information

-Pursuant to the Federal Family Educational Rights and Privacy Act (FERPA), the California Information Practices Act, and the University of California Policies Applying to the Disclosure of Information from Student Records, students at UCLA have the right to:
+Pursuant to the Federal Family Educational Rights and Privacy Act (FERPA), the California Information Practices Act, the University of California Policies Applying to the Disclosure of Information from Student Records, and UCLA Policy 220, students at UCLA have the right to:

 - Inspect and review records pertaining to themselves in their capacity as students, except as the right may be waived or qualified under federal and state laws and University policies